sombriks/enterprise-kotlin-handbook/docs/0016-spring-with-databases.md

 ```

 Another feature very important elegantly provided by repositories is the
 [pagination][0717].
-Again, all you need to use is a special method signature,
+Again, all we need to use is a special method signature,
 receiving a [Pageable][0718] and returning either a List or a [Page][0719]:

 ```kotlin